Our Privacy Notice

 Alternatively, we may completely anonymise your personal information (so that you can no longer be identified) for research and analysis purposes.
 We may retain this information indefinitely without further notice to you.

-For further information about applicable retention periods, please contact us using any of the methods shown below in the ‘How do I contact you?’ section.
+For further information about applicable retention periods, please contact us using any of the methods shown below in the ‘How to contact us’ section.

-The services we offer are not directed at children under 18, and we do not knowingly collect, maintain, or use personal information from children under 18 years of age.
+The services we offer are not generally directed at children under 18.
+However, in special circumstances where our research specifically requires input from minors, we may collect personal information from children under 18 years of age with the explicit consent of a parent or legal guardian.
+We do not knowingly collect, maintain, or use personal information from children under 18 years of age without such parental or guardian consent.

 We take the privacy and security of your personal information very seriously.
 Accordingly, we have implemented appropriate technical and organisational measures to protect your personal information against unauthorised or unlawful processing and accidental loss, destruction, or damage.